 Work(s) in Progress

-José B. Capino is a scholar of Philippine cinema and of American documentary and independent cinemas.
+José B. Capino is a scholar of Philippine cinema and of US nonfiction and independent cinemas.
 His primary areas of interest are in film historiography, colonial and decolonial visuality, melodrama, and sexuality in the cinema.
 His work is informed by rigorous multi-archival research and engages both cultural theory and critical perspectives in cinema studies.

-His first book, “Dream Factories of A Former Colony: American Fantasies, Philippine Cinema” (Minnesota, 2010) is a critique of U.S. imperialism and the constitution of a postcolonial cinema in Filipino movies from the 1940s to the mid-2000s.
+His first book, “Dream Factories of A Former Colony: American Fantasies, Philippine Cinema” (Minnesota, 2010) illuminates the postcolonial imaginary of Filipino movies, focusing on work from the 1970s to the early 2000s.
 The book won the prestigious cultural studies book prize from the Association of Asian American Studies in 2011.

 Capino's third book project is entitled "Projections of Empire: American Documentary and United States Imperialism."
 It examines the changing ways in which U.S. empire has been conjured in nonfiction films and videos about its former colony.
 This study of colonial and deolonial visuality considers a wide range of films, from late 19th century reenactments of the Philippine-American War to 21st century television documentaries about Filipino émigré teachers in Baltimore.
 The product of more than 20 years of research at archives all over the U.S. and in the Philippines, this book is based on “Cinema and the Spectacle of Colonialism,” winner of the 2003 Dissertation Award from the Society of Cinema and Media Studies.